BitrustProject/TokenContract/BiTrust-Token-whitepaper.md

 ### **Sell Token:**

-User can sell his QTT to contract, the price is 0.01 qtum/BTT.
+User can sell his BTT to contract, the price is 0.01 qtum/BTT.

 ### **Mint Token:**